GlowingHorse/NetVisCompare/README.md

 # NetVisCompare
-Implementation for "Visualization Comparison of Vision Transformers and Convolutional Neural Networks".
+Implementation for the manuscript "Visualization Comparison of Vision Transformers and Convolutional Neural Networks".

 The optimization-based visualization method can be used to understand the semantic meanings of network representations.